 Existing attorneys can leverage the session to earn CLE credits or venture into a growing and dynamic new practice area; current J.D. candidates can develop a valuable specialty while still in school.
 Whether you’re deeply familiar with information privacy law or new to the subject, this summer session could change your career.

-The annual Information Privacy Summer Institute was held from May 20 – June 6, 2024 on the Maine Law Campus, 300 Fore Street.
-A special one-day Privacy in Practice Conference was held on May 31, 2024 as part of the Summer Institute.
+The annual Information Privacy Summer Institute will be held from May 27 – July 31, 2025 on the Maine Law Campus, 300 Fore Street.
+A special one-day Privacy in Practice Conference will be held on June 6, 2025 as part of the Summer Institute.
+Registration included with Consumer Protection and Privacy course is limited to first 90 participants.

 Registration is open to Professionals and J.D. students.